Western Michigan University

 - Aqueous Geochemistry

-Dr. Carla Koretsky is professor of aqueous geochemistry and biochemistry in the Department of Geosciences and dean of the Lee Honors College at Western Michigan University.
+Dr. Carla Koretsky is professor of aqueous geochemistry and biogeochemistry in the Department of Geological and Environmental Sciences and dean of the College of Arts and Sciences at Western Michigan University.
 Koretsky seeks to integrate field, laboratory and modeling studies of mineral-water-biological interactions near the earth's surface.
 Recently, her student research team has worked to develop thermodynamic models to quantify metal adsorption on natural and mineral assemblages.
 Her research group also studied the influence of road salt on urban lake biogeochemistry.

 Koretsky’s research has been supported by: